What are Collections?

-- Use Shortcut entities such as Stories, Epics, and Milestones as your primary form of organization.
+- Use Shortcut entities such as Stories, Epics, and Objectives as your primary form of organization.
 Adding a Doc about an Epic to the Epic means it's always where you want it when you want it.
 Collections are a great secondary form of organization but this is the best way to prevent your team from spending time searching for Docs.

 - Use Command-F (Mac) or Ctrl-F (PC) to find Collections and quickly navigate to them.

 - Keep your Collections organized and simple.
 Rather than have everyone create a ton of Collections and create a long list, make a plan, create the Collections and encourage the team to stick to it so things stay easy to find.

 - Use Sub-Collections for an additional level of hierarchical organization for your Docs.

 - Use a naming convention to make things easy to find and create consistency.
 For example, the Shortcut team creates Collections for each Team.
 All the Collections on the Build squad start with Build (Build: PRDs; Build: Key Workflows).